ckb-next/ckb-next/README.md

 #### OSX

-If you've rebound your modifier keys in System Preferences, the changes will not be recognized anymore.
+- **“ckb.pkg” can’t be opened because it is from an unidentified developer.**
+- Open `System Preferences > Security & Privacy > General` and click `Open Anyway`.
+- **Modifier keys (Shift, Ctrl, etc) are not rebound correctly.**
+- ckb does not recognize modifier keys rebound from System Preferences.
 You can rebind them again within the application.

-Compile problems can usually be resolved by rebooting your computer and/or reinstalling Qt.
+- **Compile problems** can usually be resolved by rebooting your computer and/or reinstalling Qt.
 Make sure that Xcode works on its own.
 If a compile fails, delete the `ckb-master` directory as well as any automatically generated `build-ckb` folders and try again from a new download.

 #### General

+**Please ensure your keyboard firmware is up to date.
+If you've just bought the keyboard, connect it to a Windows computer first and update the firmware from Corsair's official utility.**

-**Before reporting an issue, please connect your keyboard to a Windows computer first and see if the problem still occurs.
+**Before reporting an issue, connect your keyboard to a Windows computer and see if the problem still occurs.
 If it does, contact Corsair.** Additionally, please check the Corsair user forums to see if your issue has been reported by other users.
 If so, try their solutions first.

-Connection issues can sometimes be solved by rebooting.
-Make sure that your system is up to date.
-If possible, update your computer's BIOS to the latest version as well.

-Common problems:
+Common issues:
+- **Problem:** ckb says "No devices connected" or "Driver inactive"
+- **Solution:** Try rebooting the computer and/or reinstalling ckb.
+Try removing the keyboard and plugging it back in.
+If the error doesn't go away, try the following:
 - **Problem:** Keyboard doesn't work in BIOS, doesn't work at boot
 - **Solution:** Some BIOSes have trouble communicating with the keyboard.
 They may prevent the keyboard from working correctly in the operating system as well.
 First, try booting the OS *without* the keyboard attached, and plug the keyboard in after logging in.
 If the keyboard works after the computer is running but does not work at boot, you may need to use the keyboard's BIOS mode option.
 - BIOS mode can be activated using the poll rate switch at the back of the keyboard.
 Slide it all the way to the position marked "BIOS".
 You should see the scroll lock light blinking to indicate that it is on.
 (Note: Unfortunately, this has its own problems - see Known Issues.
 You may need to activate BIOS mode when booting the computer and deactivate it after logging in).